 Best paint to avoid a primer

 To make light work of the task at hand choose a brand that allows you to skip the primer, such as Ronseal.
 The furniture paint is favoured for many an upcycling job thanks to this quality – everything you need is in one tin, there’s no need for a primer.
-Allowing you to revamp kitchen cupboards in no time.
-While still durable enough to withstand knocks and scuffs.
+This means you can revamp kitchen cupboards in no time, but the finish is still durable enough to withstand knocks and scuffs.

 Best cupboard paint for a glossy finish